willoglen/Python/README.md

 -- Will also generate a random password if requested

 hacker news scrapes the website and returns news with > 100 votes

+text send uses a service to send texts on demand
+ -- limited to one per day without a paid subscription

+ web server
+ -- web site to demonstrate various activities
+ --